Also known as: shoulder blade pulses, scapular activation drills, scapular micro-movements, scapular retractions, shoulder blade activation

 What are the benefits of Scapula Pulses?

-What are common mistakes with Scapula Pulses?
+What are common mistakes when doing Scapula Pulses?